vinc/vinc.cc/source/news/2017-11-20-little-wing-0-4-0-is-out.html.md

 ---
-title: Little Wing 0.4.0 is out!
+title: Releasing Little Wing 0.4.0
 date: 2017-11-20
 tags: news, littlewing, chess
 ---

-# Little Wing 0.4.0 is out!
+# Releasing Little Wing 0.4.0

 After a month of intense work, the new version 0.4.0 of [Little Wing][1], a bitboard chess engine written in Rust, is out!